Patrick-6/genmc/README.md

 <a name="license">License</a>
 -----------------------------

-This program is distributed under the GPL, version 2 or (at your option) later.
-Please see the LICENSE file for details.
+This program is distributed under the GPL, version 3 or (at your option) later.
+Please see the COPYING file for details.

 <a name="dependencies">Dependencies</a>
 ---------------------------------------